mafrasil/cashier-polar/README.md

 if ($subscription->active()) {
     // Subscription is usable if any of:
     // - Status is active
-    // - Currently on trial
     // - Currently on grace period after cancellation }

 if ($subscription->cancelled()) {
     if ($subscription->onGracePeriod()) {
-        // Subscription is cancelled but still usable until period ends } else {
-        // Subscription is cancelled and period has ended }
+        // Subscription is cancelled and on grace period }
 }